Supasheet.

 Indexes on (schema_name, table_name, record_id), created_by, and created_at keep listings fast.

-2. Who can post comments — the table's RLS INSERT policy requires the permission as well as the author matching auth.uid().
+2. Who can post comments — the table's RLS INSERT policy requires that same SELECT privilege as well as the author matching auth.uid().

 UPDATE and DELETE are always limited to the original author.